 End of lifespan

 A projector lamp should not be used indefinitely and that’s why the lamp should be replaced as soon as the projector signals that the end of the lamp lifespan is nearing.
-We strongly recommend that you do not reset the operating time counter and continue to use the old lamp, because this considerably increases the risk of a lamp explosion.
-During its operation, the lamp loses material on the main electrodes in the lamp’s burner, which increases the distance between them.
+We strongly recommend not to merely reset the operating time counter and to continue using the old lamp, because this considerably increases the risk of a lamp explosion.
+During operation the lamp loses material on the main electrodes in the lamp’s burner, which increases the distance between them.
 The greater the gap between the electrodes, the higher the electrical voltage needed to create and maintain the electrical arc.
-At the end of the lamp’s operating life, the voltage required to create the arc between the main electrodes is so high that during regular operation the ballast in the lamp (device regulating power supply to the lamp) might not be able to supply the necessary voltage.
+At the end of the lamp’s operating life, the voltage required to create the arc between the main electrodes is so high that during regular operation the ballast in the lamp (device regulating the power supply to the lamp) might not be able to supply the necessary voltage.
 However, the starting electrode will still keep heating the gaseous mixture contained in the burner of the lamp to the point where the burner may explode.

 Bulb explosions are often caused by projector defects and this is especially the case if the lamp’s ballast fails.
-Due to a defect in part of the projector, the ballast may supply the lamp with an incorrect voltage, not switch off the power supply, or fails to prevent the bulb from overheating.
+Due to a projector defect, the ballast may supply the lamp with an incorrect voltage, fail to switch off the power supply or prevent the bulb from overheating.
 If a new bulb explodes in your projector for the second time, by all means you should take the projector to get serviced.
 The most common causes of lamp explosions are a combination of several factors.
 For example, it could be a combination of using a worn-out bulb, a projector which is often handled, and dust or grease in the filter.

 How to prevent bulb explosions?

 Try to use your projector as much as possible in accordance with the previous advice.
-We have summarized this information in a clear infographic: 10 tips for a longer lamp lifespan
+We have summarised this information in a clear infographic: 10 tips for a longer lamp lifespan